MystenLabs/sui/doc/src/wallet.md

         --gas-budget <gas-budget>          Gas budget for this call --primary-coin <primary-coin>      Coin to merge into, in 20 bytes Hex string
 ```
-Here is an example of how to merge coins, to merge coins, you will need at lease three coin objects -
+Here is an example of how to merge coins.
+To merge coins, you will need at lease three coin objects -
 two coin objects for merging, and one for the gas payment.
 ```shell
 sui>-$ objects --address 830F66EA8EA867DDCA479535BC12CE2852E571F2